kodokoto/featherweight-muse/README.md

 Featherweight muse is a simple language that is a subset of muse.
 It is designed to test the type system and the evaluation of muse, including compile-time memory management through borrow checking and local type inference.

-Currently featherweight muse supports the following:
+Currently, featherweight muse supports the following:
 - [x] Variable declarations
 - [x] Function declarations
 - [x] Function calls